CrossFit Games: The Open

 The Open was introduced in 2011 and participation is open to anyone over a certain age limit (14 since 2015) and at any skill level.
 The Open is held over a number of weeks, and a series of workouts are released weekly for competitors to complete.
 Athletes who wish to progress further in individual competitions need to perform the workouts as prescribed ("Rx'd"), but others who want to take part only in the Open can "scale" their workouts to be easier to suit their ability, or choose the foundation or equipment-free options introduced in 2021.
 Each week competitors perform the workouts and submit their scores online before a specified time supported by either videos of their workouts or validations by a CrossFit affiliate.
 In every event, the competitors are ranked according to their performance with points awarded directly corresponding to their rank (i.e. one point for first, two for second, etc.), and the winner is the one with the lowest cumulative points over the course of the Open.

 From 2011 to 2019, the Open was usually held over five weeks in February and March with a new workout released each week, and athletes had to submit their score for each workout usually four days later.
 For the 2020 season, the Open moved forward to October 2019 as part of the overhaul for Games qualifications so that it took place before any of the sanctioned events.
-It has been moved back to March since the 2021 season, but the number of workouts have been reduced to three or four to be completed in three weeks.
+It has been moved back to February or March since the 2021 season.

 In 2019, the top athlete from each country (the national champion) and the top 20 overall Open finishers qualified directly to the Games.
 This was also planned for 2020, but the COVID-19 pandemic travel restrictions led to only 20 men and 20 women from the Open being invited to an online competition as the first stage of the Games itself, and no national champion has been invited to the Games since.

-In 2021, the Open reverted back to be the starting point of the competition, but the number of weeks was reduced to three with only four workouts held, further reducing to three in 2022.
+In 2021, the Open reverted to be the starting point of the competition, but the number of weeks was reduced to three with only four workouts held.
+Three or four workouts have been held for the Open since 2022.

 Quarterfinals

-For the 2021 Games, the qualification system was again revamped, and a Quarterfinal stage was added between the Open and the Semifinals.
-Participants in the Open are separated on a continental basis, and only the top 10% on each continent qualify for the Quarterfinal in order to move on to the Semifinals.
+For the 2021 Games, the qualification system was again revamped, and a quarterfinal stage was added between the Open and the semifinals.
+Participants in the Open were separated on a continental basis, and only the top 10% on each continent can qualify for the quarterfinal.
+In 2024, this was raised to the top 25%.

-The Quarterfinals start around a week and a half after the Open has finished, and are held online similar to the Open.
+The quarterfinals start around a week and a half after the Open has finished, and are held online similar to the Open.
 The athletes are required to complete five workouts over 3 consecutive days after the workouts have been released.
+The quarterfinals were removed in 2025, and athletes moved directly from the Open to the semifinals.